Janine Turner: Activism and advocacy

 In 2006, Turner was appointed a member of the President's Council on Service and Civic Participation.

-In 2010, Turner launched her public speaking career on the national circuit and became a sought-after public inspirational speaker on a plethora of topics, including heart health, sobriety, faith, the Constitution, and politics.
+In 2010, Turner launched her public speaking career on the national circuit and became a public inspirational speaker on a plethora of topics, including heart health, sobriety, faith, the Constitution, and politics.
 She speaks at corporate events, civic events, schools, universities, and churches.

 Turner has described herself as "socially liberal and fiscally conservative.
 I'm almost more libertarian."
 Turner has written 85 essays on the 85 Federalist Papers, and many op-ed pieces for the Washington Examiner, The Washington Times, and FoxNews.com.
 Turner has written a petition, "The Truth Act" – and corresponding white paper, "Long and Little Known: How Incoherent Statutes Harm Liberty & the Rule of Law".

 Personal life

 Turner has never married.
 Her daughter, Juliette Turner-Jones, was born in 1997.
-Juliette legally hyphenated her surname in 2006 to include the name of her father, Jerry Jones Jr., son of the Dallas Cowboys' owner.
-Turner was once engaged to Alec Baldwin and also dated Troy Aikman, Mikhail Baryshnikov, and Sylvester Stallone.
+Turner was once engaged to Alec Baldwin and also dated Troy Aikman, Mikhail Baryshnikov, Mark Grace and Sylvester Stallone.
 As of 2014, Turner was living on a longhorn cattle ranch outside Dallas with her daughter.